Hube2/acf-filters-and-functions/README.md

 For examples of how to create dynamic loading fields based on other field selections, for example dynamically loading a select field based on a selection made in another select field [see my other examples here](https://github.com/Hube2/acf-dynamic-ajax-select-example).

+#### Contributing

+If you would like to contribute to these examples, create a pull request with a new file and update the list below.
+I would like to avoid changing any of the existing examples in this repo unless the changes are to resolve bugs or to deal with any changes to ACF that cause the original examples to stop functioning.

+#### File/Example List

 File names basically tell you what the code does.
 See comments in individual files for more information.

 Since this repo has started to grow, here is a list of what you'll find in the files.